 - Neuropsychological testing: These include tests of executive functioning including attention, flexible thinking, planning / organization, fluency with words and shapes, switching, and inhibiting impulsive behaviors.

-- Social-Emotional testing: I use projective measures (Rorschach, Children’s Apperception Test, e.g.) to better understand a person’s experience of themselves, their relationships, and the world around them.
+- Social-Emotional testing: I use self-report (MMPI-II, MACI, etc.) and projective measures (Rorschach, Children’s Apperception Test, e.g.) to better understand a person’s experience of themselves, their relationships, and the world around them.